Semantically-Aware Constrained Decoding for Code Generation

 A likely output for this inference would be:

-Ultimate answer is to the life, universe and everything is 42
+The answer to the ultimate question of life, the universe, and everything is 42

 For general-purpose code generation, however, I would lean towards a more precise approach for constraint decoding that explicitly presents the abstract syntax tree (AST).
 This will improve readability and maintainability of the code, and will also allow for more advanced features like context-awareness and type-safety.